Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrStorageClassificationMapping.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrStorageClassificationMapping -Name $StrorageClassificationMappingName -PrimaryStorageClassification $PrimaryStorageClassification -RecoveryStorageClassification $RecoveryStorageClassification
 ```

-Starts the storage classification mapping creation with passed parameters and returns the job for tracking.
+Starts the storage classification mapping creation operation with the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -Name
-{{Fill Name Description}}
+Specifies a name for the ASR storage classification mapping.

 ```yaml
 Type: String